isomerpages/ogp/_careers/corporate-team.md

 * **Policy & Propagation** - Propagate OGP practices and influence up-stream policy-making across the rest of government so as to accelerate improvements in government in tech and beyond.

 Your exact day-to-day can vary between roles, but on a day-to-day basis, every Corporate Team member can expect to:
-* Look at industry and other organisations to identify approaches to improve how OGP runs.
+* Look at industry best practices and other organisations to identify approaches to improve how OGP runs.
 * Design policies and practices to roll-out such approaches within OGP
 * Work with stakeholders (e.g. government HR, Finance, Senior Management teams) to seek buy-in for new practices
 * Implement and handle change management in the operational roll-out.